27

 qpdf 'infile.pdf' --pages .
 2-17 -- output.pdf

-Delete last page from PDF file consisting of 16 pages qpdf infile.pdf out.pdf --pages infile.pdf 1-16 --
+From a file with 17 pages,**delete**last (Delete last page from file consisting 16 pages) qpdf infile.pdf out.pdf --pages infile.pdf 1-16 --

-6. Convert PDF to JPG with pixel density 300 dpi and JPEG quality q=30 (high compression), place images of each page in the "images" folder, all files with the prefix "pg-" for pagination pg-01 .jpg, pg-02.jpg, etc. mkdir -p images && pdftoppm -jpeg -r 300 -jpegopt quality=30 'infile.pdf' images/pg
+6. Convert PDF to JPG with a pixel density of 300 dpi and JPEG quality q=30 (high compression), place images of each page in the folder "images", files with the prefix "pg-" page numbering pg-01.jpg, pg-02.jpg, etc. mkdir -p images && pdftoppm -jpeg -r 300 -jpegopt quality=30 'infile.pdf' images/pg

-7. Batch convert each JPG file to PDF one for f in $(ls images/*.jpg); do convert $f $f.pdf ; done
+7. Convert *.jpg files to PDF files without merging them(Batch convert JPG to PDF files without combining) for f in $(ls images/*.jpg); do convert $f $f.pdf ; done

-8. Combine all PDF files in folder "images" into single PDF file qpdf --empty --pages ./images/*.pdf -- output.pdf
+8. Merge all PDF files in the images directory into a single PDF file "output.pdf"(Compound all PDFs in folder "images" into single PDF file) qpdf --empty --pages ./images/*.pdf -- output.pdf

-9. Recompress single PDF file (Note: executing this command sometimes does not reduce the file size: it depends on the compression ratio of the source file) gs -sDEVICE=pdfwrite -dCompatibilityLevel=1.4 -dPDFSETTINGS=/prepress -dNOPAUSE -dQUIET -dBATCH -sOutputFile=compressed.pdf infile.pdf
+9. Clamp one file infile.pdf to compressed.pdf (Recompress single PDF file) (Note: executing this command sometimes does not reduce the file size: it depends on the compression ratio of the source file) gs -sDEVICE=pdfwrite -dCompatibilityLevel=1.4 -dPDFSETTINGS=/prepress -dNOPAUSE -dQUIET -dBATCH -sOutputFile=compressed.pdf infile.pdf

 mkdir -p compressed && for f in $(ls out*.pdf); do gs -sDEVICE=pdfwrite -dCompatibilityLevel=1.4 -dPDFSETTINGS=/prepress -dNOPAUSE -dQUIET -dBATCH -sOutputFile=./compressed/$f $f; done